PaulKinlan/paul.kinlan.me/content/2022-12-13-post-deploy-webhook-for-vercel.md

 ---
-date: 2022-12-13T20:44:13Z
+date: 2022-12-13 20:44:13+00:00
-slug: "post-deploy-webhook-for-vercel"
+slug: post-deploy-webhook-for-vercel
-summary: "This custom integration was created because Vercel does not currently offer the ability to configure webhooks for project-related events such as Deploy Successful."
+summary: I needed to find a way to send webhooks after a successful deployment on Vercel, which wasn't a built-in feature.
+Since Vercel integrations can listen for deployment events, I created one to solve this.
+It's a simple tool hosted on GitHub that lets you set up custom webhooks for your Vercel projects.
+It's not on the Vercel Marketplace, and it's more of a workaround until Vercel natively supports deployment webhooks.
+Check out the GitHub repo for instructions on setting it up with Firebase Firestore.
 tags:
+- vercel
+- webhook
+- deployment
+- integration
+- firebase
+- firestore
-  - "webhook"
+- automation
-  - "vercel"
+- activitypub
-title: "Post Deploy Webhook for Vercel"
+title: Post Deploy Webhook for Vercel

 ---